Editorial methodology

 Exceptional

 Category-defining quality.
-We recommend this tool without reservation for its target use case.
-Currently: no tools hold a 5.0.
+I recommend without reservation for its target use case.
+Currently: no tools hold a 5.0 on AIVario.

 4.7–4.9